mweel1/usa_high_level/e-check/index.md

 ACH and other E-Check transactions take many days to process.

+There are conflicting approaches to returning money when fraudulent transactions take place.

 Furthermore, our current government has no safeguards to transaction business unless its with a 3rd party corporations.
 This is a security risk.

-The United Stated E-check system provides the ability for both United States seller and buyers the ability to register their bank accounts and transfer money between each other natively in their operating systems.
+The United Stated E-check system provides the ability for both United States seller and buyers the ability to register their bank accounts and transfer money between each other in their operating systems.

 ## Process

 The following process would be applied to create a debit profile at the Federal Reserve:

-- Once the citizen authorized their operating system to operate with echeck.gov,the citizen would go to echeck.gov with their [gov.id](/government-os-services/id-gov/) and attach all their bank accounts.
+- Once the citizen setup their personal profile.
+The citizen would go to their bank via an oAuth process.
+This would attach all their bank accounts to their personal profile.
-- When a citizen was browsing a website, they would click a link on the browser that would initiate a list of bank accounts along with the amount of the transaction.
+- When a citizen was browsing a website or using an application and wanted to pay, a list of their bank accounts would be provided from the personal profile.
 - The user would then select the bank account and the money would be transferred to the seller instantly.
 - The e-check system would collect all correct local, state and federal taxes and give them to the appropriate jurisdictions.

 ## Application Requirements

-- A transaction list between buyer and seller must be provided for each account on the echeck.gov website and also be applied to your general ledger.
-- A link to transaction court to allow a seller and buyer to dispute a transaction where applicable laws would applied, for example:
+- A link to transaction court to allow a seller and buyer to dispute a transaction where applicable laws would applied withing their bank, for example:
   - A judgement to return money to buyer
   - A % of all future transactions will be provided to the winner of the case.
   - Loss of echeck access for a time period